b-strauss/clulib/README.md

 Run `yarn install` to install all npm packages.

 To generate the closure deps for local testing run: `yarn deps`.
-The html file under `tools/jasmine_runner/spec_runner_dev.html` can then run the uncompiled test code.
-Because of the newer ECMAScript features, this requires a current version of the Chrome Browser.
+The html file under `./spec_runner_dev.html` can then run the uncompiled test code.
+Because of the newer ECMAScript features, this requires a modern browser (Chrome is recommended).

 To generate the compiled and minified version for local testing run: `yarn compile`.
-The html file under `tools/jasmine_runner/spec_runner_prod.html` can then run the compiled test code on all supported Browsers.
-You can also run `yarn compile-debug` to compile with assertions enabled for testing, this enables additional runtime checks but significantly increases the output size.
+The html file under `./spec_runner_prod.html` can then run the compiled test code on all supported Browsers.
+You can also run `yarn compile-debug` to compile with assertions enabled for testing, this enables additional runtime checks but significantly increases the output size. `yarn compile-nti` will compile using closure's [new type inference](https://github.com/google/closure-compiler/wiki/Using-NTI-(new-type-inference)).

 The command `yarn test` starts a local karma test runner on Chrome and runs all test specs that have been compiled with `yarn compile`.